PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 ## The Problem

-The scope was broad: PPE compliance (helmet, vest, goggles), fire and smoke detection, restricted region monitoring, spillage detection, safety shower verification.
+The scope was broad: PPE compliance (helmet, gloves, boots, IFR suit), fire and smoke detection, restricted region monitoring, spillage detection, safety shower verification.
 RTSP streams in, RTSP streams out with results overlaid in real-time.
 Alerts fired immediately and persisted to a database for later analysis.

 The existing system, built by an earlier team, only handled PPE.
 And it handled it poorly.